In Tacoma – the Hess Bakery

-One of the first things I do when I hit Tacoma is make a dash for Hess Bakery in Lakewood.
+When I first hit Tacoma, I always make a mad dash to the Hess Bakery in Lakewood.
 It’s nothing like the Italian shops in New York – what could be? – but they have the best pretzel rolls this side of Dusseldorf.

 Take care when you pull into the parking lot.
-The cars here are mostly old and mostly large, as are the people driving them.
-Whether or not the drivers can see you or hear you is moot – cars pull in and out of parking spots with no concern for any human or another car.
-Caveat emptor is the keyword here.
-Most folks hobbling to and from cars have strong accents and look like Brezhnev’s mother.
+The cars are mostly old and mostly large, as are the people driving them.
+Whether or not the drivers can see you or hear you is moot – cars pull in and out of parking spots with no concern for any human or vehicle.
+Caveat emptor is the keyword here, though most patrons speak German and not Latin.
+The folks here, hobbling to and from their cars, have strong accents and look like Brezhnev’s mother.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!